paramsinghvc/mason/README.md

 ### Prerequisites

-Following Peer Dependencies are required for using redux-hooks package:
+Following Peer Dependencies are required for using mason package:

-- react: "^16.9.0",
+- react: "^16.8.6"
-- redux: "^4.0.1"

 ### Installation